Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

-In this setting of the Brouwer degree it is conjectured in \cite{DI} that the integrability range is $1 \leq p < \frac{\tau_{n}}{d}$ and hence shouldn't depend on $\tau_{n-1}$.
+In the setting of the Brouwer degree it is conjectured in \cite{DI} that the integrability range is $1 \leq p < \frac{\tau_{n}}{d}$ and hence shouldn't depend on $\tau_{n-1}$.
 We will prove this in Theorem~\ref{pushforward_thm} below.
 The proof relies on a dyadic cube decomposition of the domain and affine approximations of the functions.
-It is therefore not obvious how to adapt this to more general metric spaces $X$.
-In any case, Theorem~\ref{pushforward_thm} suggests that the integrability range for $p$ in \eqref{seminorm_est} should also be $1 \leq p < \frac{\tau_{n}}{d}$.
+It is therefore not obvious how to adapt this to general ambient spaces.